UMNLibraries/doimeta2es/README.md

 ```

 ## Command line usage
-The executable `bin/doimeta2es` may be used to index metadata filesl (XML or
+The executable `bin/doimeta2es` may be used to index metadata files (XML or
 JSON) on disk or to lookup a DOI's metadata and optionally index it.

 ```shell